BRIEF-Euronext announces quarterly revision of French indices

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

+* Eiffage SA to be included in the CAC Next 20 index

+* Eutelsat Communications SA to be removed from the CAC Next 20 index

-* Dassault Aviation SA to be included in the CAC Mid 60 index
+* Eiffage SA to be included in the CAC Large 60 index

+* Eutelsat Communications SA to be excluded from the CAC Large 60 index

+* Eiffage SA to be removed from the CAC Mid 60 index

-* Direct Energie SA, Fleury Michon SA, Kaufman & Broad SA, Linedata Services SA & Maisons du Monde SA to be included in the CAC small index
+* Geneuro SA and Figeac Aero SA to be included in the CAC small index

-* Acanthe Development SE, Akka Technologies SE , Altarea SCA, ANF Immobilier SA, Argan SA, Cegedim SA, FFP SA, Herige SA, LISI, Medtech SA, Netgem SA, Neurones SA, Officciis Properties, TFF Group SA, Thermador Groupe, Union Financiere de France, Vetoquinol SA, Viel et Compagnie, Vilmorin et Cie SA, Vranken Pommery Monopole SA & Ymagis SA to be removed from the CAC small index
+* Groupe Pizzorno Environnement SA and Cafom SA to be removed from the CAC small index

-* Dassault Aviation, Direct Energie, Fleury Michon, Kaufman & Broad, Linedata Services, Maisons du Monde to be included in the CAC Mid & Small index
+* Eutelsat Communications, Geneuro and Figeac Aero to be included in the CAC Mid & Small index

-* Acanthe Development, Akka Technologies, Altarea, ANF Immobilier, Argan, Cegedim, FFP, Herige, LISI, Medtech, Netgem, Neurones, Officciis Properties, TFF Group, Thermador Groupe, Union Financiere de France, Vetoquinol, Viel et Compagnie, Vilmorin et Cie, Vranken Pommery Monopole & Ymagis to be removed from the CAC Mid & Small index
+* Groupe Pizzorno Environnement, Cafom and Eiffage to be removed from the CAC Mid & Small index

-* Dassault Aviation, Direct Energie, Fleury Michon, Kaufman & Broad, Linedata Services, Maisons du Monde to be included in the CAC All-Tradable index
+* Geneuro and Figeac Aero to be included in the CAC All-Tradable index

-* Acanthe Development, Akka Technologies, Altarea, ANF Immobilier, Argan, Cegedim, FFP, Herige, LISI, Medtech, Netgem, Neurones, Officciis Properties, TFF Group, Thermador Groupe, Union Financiere de France, Vetoquinol, Viel et Compagnie, Vilmorin et Cie, Vranken Pommery Monopole & Ymagis to be removed from the CAC All-Tradable index
+* Groupe Pizzorno Environnement and Cafom to be removed from the CAC All-Tradable index

-* Changes will be effective as of Sept.
-16 Source text: bit.ly/2cx0qxw Further company coverage:
+* Changes will be effective as of June 20, 2016 Source text: bit.ly/1RYV5GQ Further company coverage:

 (Gdynia Newsroom)